Hack Club

 2

-Flash your approved firmware to the flight computer.
-Verify it boots and each subsystem initialises.
-Commit any hardware-specific fixes.
+Flash your approved code to the flight computer.
+Verify it boots and each component initialises.
+Commit hardware-specific fixes.

 3